 While not the height of onboarding program sophistication, the 'Google Sheet' can quickly be set up as a handy tool for companies starting to bring on new team members.

-Rows are employees and columns are checklists of items that need to be completed, such as paperwork being sent through Docusign, the Office Manager ordering Welcome baskets (when remembered), and scheduling meetings with company leadership.
+The typical structure we see for Sapling customers is rows are employees, and columns are checklists of items that need to be completed, such as paperwork being sent through Docusign, the Office Manager ordering Welcome baskets (when remembered), and scheduling meetings with company leadership.

 Oftentimes we find that onboarding program success is determined by a weekly meeting to review this Google Sheet.